Flank/flank-dashboard/metrics/web/docs/features/firestore_emulator_for_driver_tests/01_firestore_emulator_for_driver_tests.md

 #### Configure the application

 In the application, before the integration tests have started, in the `setUpAll` method we can get the value, that represents the `use-firestore-emulator` parameter to determine whether we are using the local emulator.
-If so, we can use the `Firestore.instance.settings()` to connect the application to the running emulator using the default port from the `FirestoreEmulatorConfig` instance.
+If so, we can use the `Firestore.instance.settings()` to connect the application to the running emulator using the default port from the `FirestoreEmulatorConfig`.

 With this, all requests to the `Firestore` database will point to the `Firestore emulator`.